 - Medical payment coverage, which covers your reasonable and necessary medical care caused by a crash

 At Rizk Law, we advocate for the rights of motorcycle accident victims and fight for the best possible outcome for our clients.
-Our motorcycle accident attorneys in Portland can help you recover compensation for the extensive losses stemming from a motorcycle accident.
+A Portland motorcycle accident attorney can help you recover compensation for the extensive losses stemming from a motorcycle accident.

 Complete a Free Case Evaluation form today.

 When motorcycle accidents occur, the results can be particularly serious.
+Accidents involving motorcycles can often be difficult to litigate due to the negative bias that many people have towards riders.
 This is why motorcycle accident victims often find it helpful to obtain the assistance of a knowledgeable lawyer who can aggressively pursue favorable compensation.